BL0CK-X/api-developer-program/README.md

 ## The Mission

-Enable developers to build an API and focus *exclusively* on coding the fun stuff while making money!
+Enable developers to build a profitable API and focus *exclusively* on coding the fun stuff!

 ## How this Works